 Have we seen seas, waves or anything like that on the twin planets?

-No. Water has not been directly detected, but by comparing the sizes and masses of the planets with models, it is concluded that a significant fraction of their volume - up to half - should be composed of materials lighter than rock but heavier of hydrogen or helium (which make up most of the giant planets like Jupiter).
+No. Water has not been directly detected, but by comparing the sizes and masses of the planets with models, it is concluded that a significant fraction of their volume – up to half – should be composed of materials lighter than rock but heavier hydrogen or helium (which make up most giant planets like Jupiter).
 The most common material among these candidates is water.

 Don't call them Super Earths